Trump supporters plan D.C. rally two days before electoral college votes are cast

 Last weekend, hundreds of counterprotesters showed up to meet the roaring crowd of mostly maskless Trump supporters — two opposing groups that were kept separated by barricades and police lines for much of the day.

-But skirmishes and flashes of violence broke out as night fell, with roving groups roaming through downtown.
+But skirmishes and flashes of violence broke out as night fell, with groups roaming through downtown.
 Demonstrators on both sides were bloodied and attacked.
 D.C. police said nearly two dozen people were arrested, including several on gun charges.
 One person was stabbed and four police officers were injured, officials said.

 Anti-Trump activists snatched red MAGA hats off the heads of Trump supporters and set them ablaze, feeding Trump 2020 flags into the fire as the night wore on.